JaySanders95/jimbos-burgers/README.md

-Time was required - could not confirm booking without this field completed Date was required - could not confirm booking without this field completed Number of guests was required - could not confirm booking without this field completed
+Time was required - could not confirm booking without this field completed Date was required - could not confirm booking without this field completed Number of guests was required - could not confirm booking without this field completed Notes - Special characters were permitted, as they could be used in a sentence for notes (i.e "do you do 20% for Forces discount?")

 Listed Bookings-TESTING:
 When booking list was empty: